-Assemble Your SAFE Box in Five Fast Steps
+Assemble Your DIY SAFE Box in Five Fast Steps

 What is a SAFE box?

 "SAFE" stands for Supplementary Air Filtered Exchanges.
 It’s based on a peer-reviewed method of air filtration that increases the amount of clean air in classrooms.
 If you’re familiar with Corsi-Rosenthal boxes, you’ll find that the SAFE box is developed using similar principles.
-You can learn more in this deep dive from Devabhaktuni Srikrishna, the engineer who designed and tested this open source approach.
+You can learn more in this deep dive from Devabhaktuni Srikrishna, the engineer who designed and tested this open source approach for homemade air purifiers.

 What do you need to get started?